nathanwispinski/meta-rl/README.md

 ### Training
 To train a model in the browser using a Google Colab notebook, run `train.ipynb`: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/nathanwispinski/meta-rl/blob/main/train.ipynb)

 Model training in the Colab is single-threaded, and may take a while.
 After training is done, the Colab will save a `*.pickle` file with the trained model parameters that you can download.
-If you would like to skip training and skip to the results, `trained_agent.pickle` is provided for you.
+If you would like to skip training and go straight to the results, `trained_agent.pickle` is provided for you.

 ### Evaluation and analysis
 To evaluate and analyze the results of a trained model in the browser using a Google Colab notebook, run `eval_and_analyze.ipynb`: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/nathanwispinski/meta-rl/blob/main/eval_and_analyze.ipynb)